Emergency exit: Nightclubs, restaurants, and similar venues

 Worldwide, there have been repeated mass casualties in nightclubs and related venues where large numbers of people may gather.
 A violent personal dispute, fire, terrorist attack, or other incident can cause a mass panic or stampede for the exits.
 If the exits are blocked, locked, hidden, or inadequate, large numbers of casualties and deaths can result.
 The 1942 Cocoanut Grove fire in Boston caused over 400 deaths from a flash fire in a blacked-out nightclub with only a single obvious exit through a revolving door.
 Building codes and life safety regulations were extensively reformed in the US in the following years, and influenced changes in many other countries as well.

-However, mass casualty incidents still occur in the US and elsewhere in the world, due to inadequate enforcement of safety rules.
+However, mass casualty incidents still occur in the United States and elsewhere in the world, due to inadequate enforcement of safety rules.
 For a list of some of the most notable incidents, see Template:Club fires.

 Blocked exits

 This exit is unlocked by pressing the bar, which will also activate an alarm.

 Firefighters have cited overzealous security guards who told people during a fire that they are not allowed to use emergency exits.
 The practice is actually quite common in the absence of fires, as well.
 Some skyscrapers have stairwells with standard emergency exit signs on each door, which then lock upon closing.
 Users of these stairwells can get trapped if they do not know that the only door that opens from the inside is the one on the ground floor.

-A further problem becoming very common in the US as of 2005 is that retail stores at night close one of their main entrance/exits through makeshift heavy metal barriers, signage, paper notes, or junk placed in front of the exits.
+A further problem becoming very common in the United States as of 2005 is that retail stores at night close one of their main entrance/exits through makeshift heavy metal barriers, signage, paper notes, or junk placed in front of the exits.
 Some actually lock their exits.
-A large array of signage and mechanical exit systems have also been devised, including signage that says contradictorily, “Not an exit”, “Do not exit”, "This is not an exit", "Do not use this exit", or warning users that a heavy penalty will be assessed for non-emergency use.
+A large array of signage and mechanical exit systems have also been devised, including signage that says contradictorily, "Not an exit", "Do not exit", "This is not an exit", "Do not use this exit", or warning users that a heavy penalty will be assessed for non-emergency use.

 Some systems do not allow the exit to be opened until the user signals the intention to exit (through a button or lever) for some amount of time, such as 20 seconds.
 It is also common for these exits to remain completely locked until somebody tests them.

 Some have alarms activated when they are opened, to alert staff of unauthorized use during non-emergencies.
 On many exits, the user may have to push against a crash bar or other door opening device for a period of time to unlock the door.
 Many exits have a sign reading, "Emergency exit only, alarm will sound if opened", to warn of the fact that it is an emergency exit only.